 - The framework implements power management for all WDFQUEUE objects, so that by default requests are dispatched from the queue to the driver’s I/O event callbacks only when the device hardware is available (that is, in the D0 state).

+If the device does not support interrupts or map memory, or require initialization or deinitialization when power transitions occur, the WDF driver requires only the EvtDriverDeviceAdd callback.
 When a device is inserted or removed, the framework invokes PnP and power event callbacks in a defined order.
 The topics in this section describe the order, which varies slightly for PDOs, FDOs, and filter DOs:

 - Power-Up Sequence for a Function or Filter Device Object